dejbug/dejbug.github.io/index.md

 # Profiles

 Instead of their names, I wanted to show a little photo of each player in the seatings view of the still #todo swiss pairer.
-Since we don't really do photos at our club, I decided to finally jump on the generative AI bandwagon and try to talk up a couple profile pictures in lieu of the actual facial facsimiles.
-But writing prompts is a minor artform. https://en.wikipedia.org/wiki/Prompt_engineering https://arxiv.org/abs/2309.16797 One of our players has a Santa beard so I started with this low hanging fruit.
-To varying results.
+Since we don't really do photos at our club, I decided to finally jump on the generative AI bandwagon and try to talk up a couple visual approximations in lieu of the actual facial facsimiles. https://deepai.org But writing prompts is a minor artform. https://en.wikipedia.org/wiki/Prompt_engineering https://arxiv.org/abs/2309.16797 One of our players has a Santa beard so I started with this low hanging fruit.
+Alas, to sobering results.
+Once you've said "Santa" it's difficult to get him to wear anything but Santa clothes.
+"Santa in plaids..." got me nowhere.
+"Homeless Santa..."?
+Zilch.
+It's the full Santa or bust.
+Could be Santa is a package deal?

 https://stablehorde.net/
 https://github.com/Haidra-Org/AI-Horde/blob/main/FAQ.md